deeplearning4j/deeplearning4j/dl4j-examples/tutorials/README.md

 Deeplearning4j Tutorials
 ========================

 Welcome to the [Deeplearning4j](https://deeplearning4j.org/) tutorial series in Zeppelin.
-This README will help you get started with using Zeppelin notebooks and load the required dependencies.
+This README will help you get started with using Zeppelin notebooks and loading the required dependencies.

 ## Prerequisites

-While Deeplearning4j has been written in Java, the advantage of the Java Virtual Machine (JVM) is you can import and share code in any other JVM language.
+While Deeplearning4j is written in Java, the Java Virtual Machine (JVM) lets you import and share code in other JVM languages.
 These tutorials are written in Scala, the de facto standard for data science in the Java environment.
 There's nothing stopping you from using any other interpreter such as Java, Kotlin, or Clojure.

-You may want to read some resources on how the JVM works before using these tutorials.
-Knowing the basic terms such as classpath, virtual machine, "strongly-typed" languages, and functional programming will help you debug and expand on the knowledge you learn here.
-If you don't know Scala and aren't sure if you can learn it, Coursera has a great course named [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1).
+If you're coming from non-JVM languages like Python or R, you may want to read about how the JVM works before using these tutorials.
+Knowing the basic terms such as classpath, virtual machine, "strongly-typed" languages, and functional programming will help you debug, as well as expand on the knowledge you gain here.
+If you don't know Scala and want to learn it, Coursera has a great course named [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1).

 ### Install Apache Zeppelin